Support for children, teens and cycle-breaking parents — working with the whole child, whole family and the systems around you.

 -

-Yes — I offer telehealth sessions Australia-wide, as well as in-person and outreach sessions in Sunbury, the Macedon Ranges, and surrounding areas.
+Yes — I offer telehealth sessions Australia-wide, as well as in-person sessions in Sunbury, Victoria.

 -